niveK77pur/BSP6-Microservices/Notes/MS-ResearchQuestions.md

 This point also directly leads us to the briefly mentioned shared responsibilities in the [research document][rqdoc].
 Each member of the team is quite closely involved with creating the pipeline.
 For instance the developers should specify how the the application is to be built; testers should take care of how tests are to be executed; operators handle everything with regards to deploying the product; and so on

 Since the whole pipeline is defined within a single configuration file on GitLab, every member of the team can see the role and work of the others and hopefully becomes more inclined to simplify the whole process.
 In contrast to a monolithic approach where the developer's product is simply handed over to the operators and not looked after anymore by its creators, here everyone is fully engaged with every step of the process.
 If for instance a developer causes the pipeline to fail, for whatever reason, the whole process will be on halt until solved&mdash;because the code cannot be deployed if previous stages like building or testing have failed.

+*__Methodology__: Answering this RQ was possible through the accumulation of answers in sections prior to this one, and by having a look at the [GitLab CI/CD workflow](GitLab-CICD).
+The RQ provided us with the basic knowledge required to understand the topic at hand, while the GitLab tutorial in particular gave us the first dive into the technology.
+Both lead us to answering this RQ.*

+*__Threats to validity:__ Very little knowledge on the technologies was present at the time of writing these correlations.
+In fact, the introductory GitLab tutorial brought the only experience.
+That said, some of the information may be incomplete or imprecise due to a lack of expertise.*

 # What is the standard manner of modelling an architecture, and in particular how can we model MSs?